TritonDataCenter/triton/docs/developer-guide/building.md

 where <USER> is the name of the JPC/SDC user you want to build with, and <KEY>
 is the SSH fingerprint of the SSH key that you've added for your user.

-If you're using COAL and using the default self-signed certificates for cloudapi you will also want to:
+If you're using CoaL and using the default self-signed certificates for cloudapi you will also want to:

 ```